 Having large offshore teams could mean your business is scaling up.
 Such significant progressions come with a myriad of advantages.
 But they also come with challenges, if not addressed, could impede your work processes.

 First, smaller teams usually have a few developers working in overlapping time zones.
-This setup makes it easier to collaborate in real-time.
-However, if you have a larger team (inhouse + offshore), you may have people spread across different time zones, making it a bit more challenging to manage projects.
+This setup makes it easier to collaborate in real time.
+However, if you have a larger team (in-house + offshore), you may have people spread across different time zones, making it a bit more challenging to manage projects.

 In such situations, you need to hire an offshore project manager.
 He will oversee the in-house and/or offshore teams so they work as a unified front.
-They will ensure a smooth running of project processes and save the company from expensive inefficiencies.
+They will ensure the smooth running of project processes and save the company from expensive inefficiencies.